gostonefire/filehashmap/README.md

 The NewFromExistingFiles opens an existing file hash map.
 The calling parameters are:
   * name - The name of the hash map, including whatever path the physical files is within.
-  * bucketAlgorithm - The same, and it has to be the same, algorithm that was used when it was first created.
+  * hashAlgorithm - The same, and it has to be the same, algorithm that was used when it was first created (nil if it was first created using internal hash algorithm).

-Returned data is the same as for NewFileHashMap, but of course the FileSize in the HashMapInfo struct is now the actual size of the physical files.
+Returned data is the same as for NewFileHashMap.

+The map file header contains what collision resolution technique was used when it was first created.

 ```
 fhm, info, err := filehashmap.NewFromExistingFiles("test", nil)